 View this post on Instagram

-If you weren't swooning during Beth's proposal in Yellowstone season 3 then you officially have no heart.
-She went out and got Rip a ring that she felt was perfect for him and asked him on the steps of the home they share together on the Dutton's property.
+If you weren't swooning during Beth's proposal in Yellowstone season three then you officially have no heart.
+She went out and got Rip a ring that she felt was perfect for him and asked him on the steps of the home they share together on the Duttons' property.
 It was casual, heartfelt, and couldn't have been more "them" in my opinion.
-Now we just can't wait to see Rip put a ring on her finger after he literally dug up his mother's remains so that Beth could have that precious family heirloom.
+Now we just can't wait to see Rip put a ring on her finger.
+After all, he literally dug up his mother's remains so that Beth could have that precious family heirloom.

 8. The first kiss

 Beth and Rip have come so far since their first kiss when they were children.
 In a flashback scene in the episode "Touching the Enemy," young Beth (Kylie Rogers) walks up to young Rip (Kyle Red Silverstein) and demands that he kiss her.
 He tells her that he doesn't know how and she says, "Me neither."
 He then proceeds to kiss her and their love story has officially begun.

 It was clear early on how much these two needed each other.
 Rip had just been taken in by John Dutton after not only witnessing the murder of his mother and brother at the hands of his father but also killing his father in an effort to save himself.
 He becomes an orphan with nowhere to go.
 Since being taken in by John Dutton, Rip has been loyal to the man -- almost to a fault.
 Meanwhile, Beth felt responsible for her mother's death and was trying to find her place as the only woman on Yellowstone Ranch.
 Their paths collide at just the right time, though it would take years for timing to be on their side.

 9. Bringing Carter into their family